Benji Pow

 A Guide To Gray Hair: How To Cover or Blend Gray

 It's time to make a change.
 You've been seeing your hair gradually grow more and more gray over the past few months, and you're ready for it to be gone.
 But how do you get rid of those pesky grays?
-At Taylor Monroe Salon in Hayes Valley, we have all the tricks that will help you cover or blend in your gray hair with a new color that is perfect for you!
+Making an appointment with a hair color Expert at Taylor Monroe Salon in Hayes Valley is highly recommended if you have every intentions to blend your grays in or attempt to go completely gray.

-At T/M We use a variety of techniques and tricks that will help you cover or blend in your gray hair.
-Here are our top 3 ways haircolor expert Benji Pow, recommends to get rid of gray hair.
+Hair color experts at Taylor Monroe use a variety of techniques and tricks that will help you cover or blend in your gray hair.
+Here are our top 3 ways haircolor Gray Blending expert Benji Pow, recommends to get rid of gray hair.

 The most popular and obvious method for covering gray is to color it.
 Easier said than done, there are two different types of hair color you could use to cover your grays: